DiamondCoder02/nsfw-game-manager/readme.md

 ### Limitations and bugs

 - [x] ~~You have to reastart the app to see edited columns~~ Not anymore
+- [ ] If there is not a single line it table unable to add new game

 ---
 ---